Latent State Inference in a Spatiotemporal Generative Model: Final Discussion

 \section{Final Discussion}

-The presented results indicate that the combination of the DIstributed, Spatio-Temporal graph Artificial Neural network Architecture, DISTANA, with retrospective inference mechanisms, which we call active tuning (AT), bears large potential at predicting spatio-temporal real-world phenomena (e.g. weather).
-It outperforms competing deep learning algorithms by generating more-accurate closed-loop predictions into the future.
+The presented results indicate that the combination of the DIstributed, SpatioTemporal graph Artificial Neural network Architecture, DISTANA, with the retrospective inference mechanism called active tuning (AT), bears large potential at predicting spatiotemporal real-world phenomena (e.g. weather).
+It outperforms competing deep learning algorithms by generating more accurate closed-loop predictions into the future.
 In addition, it can infer hidden causes by mere observation of a dynamic process.
-In particular AT in DISTANA is well-suited in inferring (i) contrastive hidden causes during learning and (ii) hidden static activities while minimizing loss online.
-AT optimizes neural activities by means of backpropagation through time, aiming at minimizing cumulative predictive loss in a faster manner than standard weight updates.
-As a result, network activities in form of latent codes get tuned in to the data stream and hidden, dynamics-influencing factors can be identified.
-While we believe that these hidden factors tend to encode causal influences -- because they form for improving the accuracy of the predicted dynamics -- future research will need to investigate the robustness of this tendency.
+In particular, AT in DISTANA is well-suited for inferring (i) contrastive hidden causes during learning and (ii) hidden static activities while minimizing loss online.
+While we believe that these hidden factors tend to identify causal influences -- because they form for improving the accuracy of the predicted dynamics -- future research will need to investigate the robustness of this tendency.

-During learning, cumulative error signals in latent parametric bias neurons at the individual prediction kernels (PKs) tend to develop encodings of those factors.
-And to certain extend, the neuronal encodings resemble physical properties, such as albedo or the land-sea mask, depending on the type of dynamics that is to be predicted (e.g. temperature).
-During online prediction, when the network ideally is able to generate all possible dynamics in the analyzed data stream, the retrospective inference of recurrent, dynamic neural activities tunes the network dynamics in to the observed data streams.
-The projection of the gradient onto static neural activities identifies local parametric bias activities that best characterize the local, hidden causal factors.
-When projecting the gradient signal onto locally and temporally static neural activities, we essentially assume that hidden local factors exist that are constant and influence the unfolding spatio-temporal dynamics in a systematic manner.
-In the future, other assumptions about these hidden factors may be applied, such as a cyclic impulse, a basic wave pattern, or smoothly changing activities.
+During learning, cumulative error signals in latent parametric bias neurons at the individual prediction kernels tend to develop encodings of hidden, dynamic-influencing factors.
+To a certain extent, these neuronal encodings resemble physical properties, such as albedo or the land-sea mask, depending on the type of dynamics that is to be predicted (e.g. temperature or geopotential).
+That is, the projection of the gradient onto static neural activities identifies local parametric bias activities that best characterize local, hidden causal factors.